Fair-Forward/datasets/README.md

 # Data Catalog

-Welcome to our organization's data catalog.
-Below is a list of datasets that have been collected throughout our programme Fair Forward.
+Welcome to our organization's data and use-case catalog.
+Below is a list of datasets and use-cases that have been collected throughout our programme Fair Forward.

 You can access the live website here: [Data Catalog!](https://fair-forward.github.io/datasets/)